julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 ---

+### 7. Essential Oils on Charcoal — Modern Western

+Pouring essential oils on charcoal is **not** ancient practice — it’s dangerous.
+Oils combust, producing harmful chemicals and sometimes igniting with flash fire.

+**Instead:** Simmer oils in water for ambient ritual steam, or anoint unscented candles instead of burning directly.

+---

+## Beyond Toxicity: Culturally Protected Herbs

+Some herbs aren't dangerous to your body — but burning them damages cultural boundaries.

-### 7. White Sage *(Salvia apiana)* — North America
+###  White Sage *(Salvia apiana)* — North America

 White sage is sacred to many Native American tribes, especially the Chumash and Lakota, who use it in ceremony — **not for decoration or TikTok trends**.
 Overharvesting and cultural appropriation have made it a symbol of spiritual disrespect.
 Use it only when truly necessary and when you are sure it was sourced ethically.

 **Instead:** Try **juniper**, **mugwort**, **rosemary**, or **yarrow** — all used across Europe, the Balkans, and Central Asia for purification.

----

-### 8. Essential Oils on Charcoal — Modern Western

-Pouring essential oils on charcoal is **not** ancient practice — it’s dangerous.
-Oils combust, producing harmful chemicals and sometimes igniting with flash fire.

-**Instead:** Simmer oils in water for ambient ritual steam, or anoint unscented candles instead of burning directly.

 ---